-Table 4 Comparison of Environmental Sites Impacted CBRR vs Southern Option E: Cambourne To Cambridge.
+Table 4 Comparison of Environmental Sites Impacted CBRR vs Option E: Cambourne to Cambridge.

 The CBRR route has considerably less impact between Cambourne and Cambridge than Option E. It seems that §16.34 of the option report may be wrong (to say the least).